-Develop and implement an environmental training program and schedule for Foster Farms’ facilities to satisfy federal and state annual training requirements for stormwater, hazardous waste, hazardous materials, chemical spill prevention and response, pesticide handling and management, Hazardous Materials Business Plan training, etc. Train key plant personnel multiple times to ensure a thorough understanding of regulatory requirements.
+Develop and implement an environmental training program and schedule for Foster Farms’ facilities to satisfy federal and state annual training requirements for storm water, hazardous waste, hazardous materials, chemical spill prevention and response, pesticide handling and management, Hazardous Materials Business Plan training, etc. Train key plant team members multiple times, to ensure a thorough understanding of regulatory requirements.

 Perform environmental due diligence assessments for all potential property/company purchases to determine extent of environmental liability.